mariodavid/cuba-component-default-values/README.md

 Information on changes that happen through the different versions of the application component can be found in the [CHANGELOG](https://github.com/mariodavid/cuba-component-default-values/blob/master/CHANGELOG.md).
 The Changelog also contains information about breaking changes and tips on how to resolve them.

+## Supported DBMS

+The following databases are supported by this application component:

+* HSQLDB
+* PostgreSQL
+* MySQL

+All other DMBS systems are also possible to work with by the fact that CUBA studio generates the corresponding init / update scripts within the application.

 ## Using the application component